Botmasher/kinship-term-explorer/README.md

 # Kinship Term Explorer

-This app explores the world's kinship terminology around the world.
-It uses the traditional categories: "Crow", "Omaha", "Iroquois", "Eskimo", "Sudanese" and "Hawaiian".
+This app explores kinship terminology around the world.
+It uses six traditional categories from anthropology: "Crow", "Omaha", "Iroquois", "Eskimo", "Sudanese" and "Hawaiian".
 These buckets are approachable for starters but bring up debates among kinship anthropologists (more on that below).

 ## Why does this exist?